PeterMosmans/ansible-role-dokuwiki/README.md

 This example will install Dokuwiki to `/var/www/html`, and use `/var/www/html/data` as data directory.
 It will install the plugins `tag` and `pagelist`, and remove the plugins `authad`, `authldap`, `authmysql`, `authpdo`, `authpgsql`, `info` and `popularity`.
 It will install and use the `bootstrap3` theme, and grant the user `admin` with the password `admin` access to the wiki.
+Moreover, it will configure and enable the Apache site.

 License